To request changes to these standards, file an RFC.

 lsstdraftoption and set the

-Push the backport branch to GitHub for continuous integration validation, rebase, and merge to master.
+Rebase then push the backport branch to GitHub for continuous integration validation, and merge to main.
+A pull request can be created on GitHub for this branch.
 For example:

-git checkout master git pull git checkout u/<username>/v<major>.<minor>-backport git rebase -i master git push -u # --force git checkout master git merge --no-ff u/<username>/v<major>.<minor>-backport git push
+git checkout main git pull git checkout u/<username>/v<major>.<minor>-backport git rebase -i main git push -u # --force <wait for continuous integration validation> git checkout main git merge --no-ff u/<username>/v<major>.<minor>-backport git push

 Hotfixing a released document¶

-The procedure above (Releasing a new version from the master branch) describes how to make a new version of a document from the
+The procedure above (Releasing a new version from the main branch) describes how to make a new version of a document from the

 Sometimes it is necessary to hotfix a released document to fix a typo or make a similar minor change.